Arkansas pounds Ole Miss 14-1, earns return to CWS

-FAYETTEVILLE, Ark.
-(AP) — Arkansas secured a second straight trip to the College World Series by crushing Ole Miss 14-1 in the deciding game of its super regional Monday.
+The right-hander entered with two outs and the bases loaded in the second inning against Ole Miss with his team trailing 1-0.
+He got out of that jam and went on to pitch 4 1/3 innings of scoreless relief.
+Meantime, the Razorbacks’ offense exploded and Arkansas beat Ole Miss 14-1 in Game 3 of their super regional to earn a chance to play for the national championship in Omaha, Nebraska.

-The Razorbacks (46-18) took control with a four-run second inning, scored three more in the third and added five in the sixth.
+“Cody came in and did a tremendous job getting that third out in the second inning,” Arkansas coach Dave Van Horn said.
+“That was an incredible, gutsy outing.
+He just went out and really threw well and he just did it again and again and again.
+Cody was the MVP of the game.
+Without him, we might not win that game.”

-Reliever Cody Scroggins worked 4 1/3 scoreless innings, striking out eight, to earn the win.
-The right-hander replaced starter Patrick Wicklander with two outs and the bases loaded in the second inning with a 2-1 count on the batter.
+The Razorbacks (46-18) took control with a four-run second inning, scored three more in the third and added five in the sixth to bury the Rebels (41-27).
+Scroggins allowed just two hits, one of those an infield single, and did not walk a batter.

-Scroggins, who signed with Arkansas as a middle infielder before converting to pitcher in 2016, did not walk a batter and gave up two hits, one of them an infield single.
-He was selected by the Boston Red Sox in the ninth round of this year’s MLB draft.
+“His stuff was electric,” Ole Miss catcher Cooper Johnson said.
+“He has four-seam and two-seam (fastballs) and splits it half and half.
+The four-seam has a ton of ride on it and he has good location.
+He was just locating his fastball and staying at the knees.
+He just had an awesome day.”

 Arkansas had 12 hits off four Ole Miss pitchers, including six for extra bases, and was 8-for-15 with runners in scoring position.